 - a.
 Provide for development of a significant scale and form in the core of District Centres and Neighbourhood Centres, and of a lesser scale and form on the fringe of these centres. - b.
-The scale and form of development in centres shall: - i. reflect the context, character and the anticipated scale of the zone and centre's function; - ii. increase the prominence of buildings on street corners; - iii. for Local Centres, maintain a low rise built form to respect and integrate with their suburban residential context; - iv. for Key Activity Centres and Large Format Centres, enable larger floor plates while maintaining a high level of amenity in the centre; and - v. manage adverse effects on the surrounding environment, particularly at the interface with residential areas, Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 and natural waterways.
+The scale and form of development in centres shall: - i. reflect the context, character and the anticipated scale of the zone and centre's function; - ii. increase the prominence of buildings on street corners; - iii. for Local Centres, maintain a low rise built form to respect and integrate with their suburban residential context; - iv. for Key Activity Centres and Large Format Centres, enable larger floor plates while maintaining a high level of amenity in the centre; and - w. manage adverse effects on the surrounding environment, particularly at the interface with residential areas, sites of significance to Ngāi Tahu/ manawhenua and natural waterways.